yudai/gotty/README.md

 # Installation

-Download the latest binary file from the [Releases](https://github.com/yudai/gotty/releases) page.
+Download the latest stable binary file from the [Releases](https://github.com/yudai/gotty/releases) page.
+Note that the release marked `Pre-release` is built automatically when new code is pushed to the repository, which can include unstable or breaking changes.
+Download a release marked `Latest release` for a stabale build.

 (`darwin_amd64.tar.gz` is for Mac OS X users)